An Introduction To Mixe-Zoquean Languages

 Many Mixe communities have maintained traditional ways of life, which has helped to preserve their languages.
 Today, Mixe languages are spoken by approximately 130,000 to 140,000 people, primarily in Oaxaca’s Sierra Norte region.

 Zoque-speaking populations have experienced greater linguistic assimilation in lowland areas compared to Mixe speakers.
-Consequently, Zoquean speakers number fewer people, around 60,000 to 70,000, mostly in Chiapas and Tabasco.
+Consequently, Zoquean speakers number fewer people, around 60,000 to 70,000.

 Mixe-Zoquean Language Interpretation Services at Maya Bridge